What I do

 Multiculti

 I was educated in France but I have a German mother.
 After nearly 35 years of living in Paris, I longed for a new cultural challenge.
 So I moved to London with my family and we lived there for 5 years.
-Since October 2020, we’ve been living in Munich, Germany.
-I find Bavaria to be quite the cultural challenge too!
+Then, from 2020 to 2024, we lived in Munich, Germany.
+In August 2024, we moved back to Paris.

-After more than 8 years of life abroad, I finally understand how completely French I am! 🥖 As Erin Meyer wrote, “When you are in and of a culture—as fish are in and of water—it is often difficult or even impossible to see that culture.
+After nearly 10 years of life abroad, I finally understood how completely French I am! 🥖 As Erin Meyer wrote, “When you are in and of a culture—as fish are in and of water—it is often difficult or even impossible to see that culture.
 Often people who have spent their lives living in one culture see only regional and individual differences and therefore conclude, ‘My national culture does not have a clear character’.”

 Miscellaneous

 I’m a black belt 2d dan in jujitsu, love all martial arts and encourage all women to experience the joys of finding their inner warrior!
 Also a yoga enthusiast, I enjoy doing inversions and arm balances.
 With jujitsu and yoga I’ve learned to fall and get back up, and go upside down.
-Since we moved to Bavaria, I’ve discovered the huge joy that comes with hiking in the mountains ⛰️
+While in Bavaria, I discovered the joy that comes with hiking in the mountains ⛰️

 Education